ingMychal/roma-paradigm-generator/README.md

 This tool generates Roma language (East Slovak Romani) paradigms based on input words.
 It works as an offline extension of [romskyslovnik.online](https://romskyslovnik.online/) and the current version supports noun paradigms generation.
 Verbs will be added soon.
-#### Disclaimer: The underlying data used in this project is not owned by the author, and only a limited sample is provided in the SRO.xml file for demonstration purposes.
+#### Disclaimer: I do not own the underlying data used in this project.
+Only a limited sample is provided in the SRO.xml file for demonstration purposes.

 ## Table of Contents